Rules and Safety

 - Smoking is prohibited on the entire grounds of the park, including the parking lot.

 - Rock climbing, for experienced climbers with appropriate gear, is permitted in

-designated climbing areas and accessed by climbing trails only.
+designated climbing areas and accessed by the climbing trails only.

-- All trail users should stay to the right hand side of the trail and must yield to
+- All trail users should stay to the right hand side of the trail.

 - All park users must exit the park by dusk.

 - Parking is permitted only at the trailhead.

 - No alcoholic beverages are permitted in the park.